johannes-mueller/mqtt-mupython-shack/README.md

 to the mqtt topic `/light/*` we can receive message to switch the corresponding LED on and off.

-Copy `main-subscribe.py` to the esp32 as `/main.py` and press the reset button.
+Copy the adjusted `main-subscribe.py` to the esp32 as `/main.py` and press the reset button.

 Now if on the mqtt bus the message topic `/light/green` and payload `on` is published the green LED should light up.
 If you have installed the `mosquitto-clients` you can do that by
 ```
-mosquitto_pub -h localhost -t "/light/green" -m "on"
+mosquitto_pub -h localhost -t "light/green" -m "on"
 ```

 By giving the message the payload `off` the LED switches off again.
 Same for